-We are anticipating IAG will occupy the site for up to three full academic years.
+We are anticipating IAG will occupy the site for up to four academic years.
 There are no plans to annex the site.

 Originally DfE approval was given to IAG to start admitting students in Sept 2013.
 The opening of the school has been delayed for three years because of the difficulty in finding an available and suitable site.

 It is not uncommon for new schools to open in temporary accommodation whilst the permanent site is being built, which subject to planning, is the case with IAG.
 As you can imagine, every new school project is different but the ESFA is responsible for making sure costs are kept to a minimum and represent the best value for the public purse.

 The Kings Church building is suitable because it is a purpose built school (former language school) with sufficient space to house the students and staff of IAG during the first three years (and possibly into a fourth year if necessary).
 No additional planning consent is required because the building is already classed as suitable for educational purposes.
 Because of the nature of the building conversion costs are likely to be much less than buildings that would require extensive fitting-out or conversion.

 All parties were subject to commercial confidentiality until negotiations were completed, the trust was unable to announce the exact location of the temporary site for the school until mid-January 2016.
 There is a balancing act in trying to provide information as early as possible to local residents and prospective parents as to the location of a proposed school, whilst maintaining commercial confidentiality during any site negotiations.
 This is why the trust initially specified a general location within walking distance of the Lee Green traffic lights where Lee Road meets Lee High Road / Eltham Road and announced the exact site as soon as they were able to do so.